King County Administration Building

-The King County Administration Building is a nine-story office building in Seattle, the seat of King County, Washington, United States.
-Completed in 1971, the building is located at 500 Fourth Avenue, in between Jefferson Street and James Street, and parking is available in parking garages on all surrounding streets.
+The King County Administration Building is a nine-story office building located in Seattle, the seat of King County, Washington, United States.
+Completed in 1971, the building is located at 500 Fourth Avenue, between Jefferson Street and James Street, and parking is available in parking garages on all surrounding streets.
 Designed by the Harmon, Pray and Detrich architectural firm, it features a unique hexagonal, honeycomb theme in its walls and windows.

 The plaza surrounding the building was the site of a five-month protest by homeless people opposed to funding cuts for a homeless non-profit organization in 2016.

 The building was rendered mostly vacant in 2020 as the county government adopted remote work for most of its employees during the COVID-19 pandemic.
-With increasing maintenance costs and significant renovation work needed, the county ultimately announced in April 2022 that it would fully vacate and shutter the building by the end of the year despite having no plans for the building's future.
+With increasing maintenance costs and significant renovation work needed, the county ultimately announced in April 2022 that it would fully vacate and shutter the building by the end of the year, despite having no plans for the building's future.
 A proposal to demolish the building as part of a civic campus redevelopment program was announced by County Executive Dow Constantine in 2023.

 Agencies

-Several agencies are located in the Administration Building, including:
+Several agencies were located in the Administration Building, including: